tdutel/Cercle2/README.md

 ## Introduction <a name="introduction"></a>

-Cercle1 contain 3 projects : ft_printf, get_next_line and Born2beRoot.
-Both of this project is individual.
+Cercle2 contain 3 projects : Push_swap, so_long and Pipex.
+All these projects are individual.

 ## Push_swap <a name="pushswap"></a>

-This project is pretty straightforward, we have to recode printf. we will learn what is and how to implement variadic functions.
-We will reuse this function in our future projects.
-View [ft_printf subject](https://github.com/tdutel/Cercle1/blob/main/ft_printf/en.subject.pdf)
+This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+To make this happen, we have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.
+View [Push_swap subject](https://github.com/tdutel/Cercle1/blob/main/ft_printf/en.subject.pdf)

 ## So_long <a name="solong"></a>

 May it be a file, stdin, or even later a network connection, we will always need a way to read content line by line.
 It's time to start working on this function, which will be essential for our future projects.
-View [get_next_line subject](https://github.com/tdutel/Cercle1/blob/main/get_next_line/en.subject.pdf)
+View [So_long subject](https://github.com/tdutel/Cercle1/blob/main/get_next_line/en.subject.pdf)

 ## Pipex <a name="pipex"></a>

-Born2beRoot cannot be shown in this repo because it's a virutal machine project.
-You can also view [Born2beRoot subject](https://github.com/tdutel/Cercle1/blob/main/Born2beRoot/en.subject.pdf)
+This project aims to deepen our understanding of the two concepts: Redirections and Pipes.
+It is an introductory project for the bigger UNIX projects that will appear later on in the cursus.
+View [Pipex subject](https://github.com/tdutel/Cercle1/blob/main/Born2beRoot/en.subject.pdf)

 ## Usage <a name="usage"></a>